 … or hang them in a window or on your tree.

 Did you notice?
 The finishing touch I added.
 Or do I need to draw your attention to it?
-If you didn’t notice, take a look at the final picture of the moose again.
+If you didn’t notice, take a look at the above photo again.

 That’s right.
 And it too smells like apples and cinnamon.
 Unless you happen to have have sinusitis.